Acute | August 15, 2023

 + PSComputerName : ATSSERVER

-So… Because of the JEA’s dc_session configuration, we’re in a very limited shell as domain user imonks, like lots of PowerShell commands can’t be used.
+configuration, we're in a very limited shell as domain user imonks

-When I got the user flag, I found an interesting PowerShell script in C:\Users\imonks\Desktop\:
+When I got the user flag, I found an interesting PowerShell script in C:\Users\imonks\Desktop\

 PS C:\Users\edavies\Documents> Invoke-Command -Computer ATSSERVER -Credential $cred -ConfigurationName dc_manage -ScriptBlock { ls C:\Users\imonks\Desktop }